gkapfham/seke2015-panel-presentation/README.md

 wide variety of operating systems and browsers.

 I have found that some versions of Chrome and Chromium do not quickly load the full-screen images that I use as backgrounds.
-If you notice this problem as well, then I would encourage you to serve the presentation with a local Web server, such as the Ruby-based one called [jlong/serve](https://github.com/jlong/serve).
-If you adopt this approach, then you can type the following command:
+If you notice this problem as well, then I would encourage you to "serve" the presentation with a local Web server, such as the Ruby-based one available at [jlong/serve](https://github.com/jlong/serve).
+If you adopt this approach, then you should type the following command:

 ```shell
 serve 4100
 ```

-Now, you can navigate to the Web site `http:localhost:4100/seke2015_panel.html` and view the presentation.
+Now, you can navigate to the Web site `http://localhost:4100/seke2015_panel.html` and view the presentation.
 Ultimately, if you are unable to get the presentation to display correctly in your own web browser, then please open a new issue and I will attempt to resolve your concerns.